Flood Control Act of 1965: Lake Pontchartrain and Vicinity Hurricane Protection Project

-Background

-The pre-Katrina Orleans Levee District (OLD), governed by the Orleans Levee Board (OLB), owned considerable assets, mainly real estate, a peculiarity that stems from its history.
-In the early twentieth century, the OLD reclaimed a portion of Lake Pontchartrain, a 24-mile wide lake north of New Orleans.
-The OLD developed the land and sold it to raise money to build and improve levees.
+Prior to 1965, the pre-Hurricane Katrina Orleans Levee District (OLD), governed by the Orleans Levee Board (OLB), owned considerable assets, mainly real estate, a peculiarity that stems from its history.
+In the early 20th century, the OLD designed, built and maintained New Orleans’s drainage and hurricane protection levees and floodwalls.
+The OLD also reclaimed a portion of Lake Pontchartrain (a 24-mile wide lake north of New Orleans), developed the land and sold it to raise money to build and improve levees.
 The Lake Vista, Lake Oaks, Lake Terrace, East and West Lakeshore subdivisions and other property between Robert E. Lee Blvd and Lake Pontchartrain are all examples of these developed properties.
 The OLD also owned a marina and a small commercial airport on a man-made peninsula created from dredged material in the early 1930s.

-In the Flood Control Act of 1965––legislation enacted in response to losses exceeding $1 billion (including multiple levee failures) during Hurricane Betsy––Congress directed the Corps, from then forward, to be responsible for design and construction of the hurricane flood protection system enveloping New Orleans.
+In the Flood Control Act of 1965––legislation enacted in response to losses exceeding $1 billion (including multiple levee failures) during Hurricane Betsy––Congress directed the Army Corps, from then forward, to be responsible for the design and construction of the hurricane flood protection system encircling New Orleans.
 It was called the Lake Pontchartrain and Vicinity Hurricane Protection Project.
-The Orleans Levee District retained the role of maintenance and operations once the projects were complete.
+The OLD retained the role of maintenance and operations once the projects were complete.

-Congress directed the Corps build a flood protection system to protect south Louisiana from the worst storms characteristic of the region.
-The Corps began developing the storm model in 1959, called the Standard Project Hurricane (SPH).
+Congress directed the Army Corps to build a flood protection system to protect Greater New Orleans from the worst storms characteristic of the region.
+The Army Corps began developing the storm model in 1959, called the Standard Project Hurricane (SPH).
 This model was not subsequently adjusted, despite the National Oceanic and Atmospheric Administration (the successor agency to the Weather Bureau) recommending increasing the strength of the model: the Corps did not change its construction plans.
-When authorized, this mandate was projected to take 13 years to complete.
 The initial scope of the project was to provide hurricane protection to areas around the lake in the parishes of Orleans, Jefferson, St. Bernard, and St. Charles with the federal government paying 70 percent of the costs and the state and local interests paying 30 percent, the typical cost-share arrangement.
+The proposal the Army Corps put forward was for a 200-year flood level of flood protection; the parishes' levee boards, however, only wanted protection against a 100-year flood because it was cheaper to build, which influenced the final project design.
 When Katrina struck in 2005, the project was between 60-90% complete and the projected date of completion was estimated to be 2015.